serkan-ozal/spring-jdbc-roma-impl/README.md

 However **Spring-JDBC-ROMA** is not reflection based and it is byte code generation (with **CGLib** and **Javassist**) based rowmapper.
 It generates rowmapper on the fly like implementing as manual so it has no performance overhead.
 It also supports object relations as lazy and eager.
 There are other lots of interesting features and these features can be customized with developer's extended classes.
+This is the web site URL [https://github.com/serkan-ozal/spring-jdbc-roma-impl](https://github.com/serkan-ozal/spring-jdbc-roma-impl).

 <a name="Section_2"></a>
 2. Features